estruyf/testing-microsoft365-playwright-template/README.md

 This repository can be used as a template to get started with [Playwright](https://playwright.dev/) to test Microsoft 365 solutions.

+> More information can be found in the blog post [End-to-End Test Microsoft 365 Solutions with Playwright](https://www.eliostruyf.com/test-microsoft-365-solutions-playwright/).

 ## Installation

 - Clone this repository or use it as a template